Chicago’s Best Indoor Play Spaces

 Little Adventures Café —Wicker Park

+Still closed as of February 9, 2021.
 This cute, compact indoor play zone fits in a playhouse, climbing structure with slide, ride-on toys, and centers for art-making and imaginative play, with room for comfy seating for the grownups.
 One innovative play feature here is a sensory wall, where kids can explore different textures, colors, sounds, and movements.

-Little Beans Café — Bucktown and Evanston
+Little Beans Café — Evanston

+The Chicago location is closed and the Evanston location requires reservations.
 Featuring an entire kid-sized town designed for imaginative play, plus a jam-packed calendar of events, workshops, classes, and family parties, Little Beans might be one of the best indoor play space membership deals in town.
 Their café serves up Intelligentsia brew and a decently-priced menu of sandwiches and soups, and the Evanston location boasts an obstacle course and karaoke for older kids.

-Present Place — North Center
+Present Place — Lakeview and River North

 Pritzker Family Children’s Zoo — Lincoln Park Zoo